Using open spaces to remove carbon

 - Planting and protection: we will look for opportunities to plant trees, scrub and new hedgerows where they are needed, while monitoring factors that pose large-scale threats to our trees.

-These measures will help to prevent environmental risks from destroying habitats that are vital to sequestering carbon.
+These measures will help prevent environmental risks destroying habitats that are vital to sequestering carbon.

-In 2021, a 42-acre wildflower meadow was sown at Patmore’s Field in High Beach, which makes up part of the ‘buffer lands’ adjacent to Epping Forest.
-To plant the new meadow, a mixture of 26 native UK-grown wildflower and grass seeds were sown, including carrot, cowslip and ragged robin.
-They were planted on a previously cultivated but low-quality arable field, transforming it into a permanent grassland with improved water storage and soil health.
+In 2021, a 42-acre wildflower meadow was sown at Patmore’s Field in High Beach, part of the ‘buffer lands’ adjacent to Epping Forest.
+A mixture of 26 native UK-grown wildflower and grass seeds, including carrot, cowslip, and ragged robin, were sown on a previously cultivated but low-quality arable field, transforming it into permanent grassland with improved water storage and soil health.

-In 2022, two ponds were dug to provide complementary habitat to support greater wildlife when filled with water.
+In 2022, two ponds were dug to provide complementary habitats to support greater wildlife when filled with water.

 In this video, you can see the creation of the wildflower meadow at Patmore's Field and learn more about its benefits.